prabhu797/teamconnect/README.md

 5).
 Run the React app and verify that the OAuth2 authentication works.

-Note: Application has been deployed using github pages, please checkout.
+Note: Application has been deployed using github pages, please checkout...